epics-extensions/EPNix/docs/nixos-services/user-guides/ca-gateway.md

 the gateway listens on all interface with a broadcast IP address, and forwards all Channel Access request.

-The `openFirewall` option opens the
-5064 TCP,
-5064 UDP,
-and 5065 UDP ports on all network interfaces.
+For more information about the firewall configuration, see the {doc}`epics-firewall` guide.

 ## Firewall on specific interfaces

-If you want to enable the firewall on specific interfaces, you can remove the `openFirewall` option and configure the firewall manually.
+If you want to enable the firewall on specific interfaces, you can remove the {nix:option}`environment.epics` firewall options and configure the firewall manually.

 You can also use the `cip` setting